acisops/acis_thermal_check/doc/source/index.rst

 ``acis_thermal_check`` is a library which provides the tools to use and maintain *Chandra* thermal models.
-More specifically, ``acis_thermal_check`` generates backstop load review outputs for checking ACIS temperatures such as 1DEAMZT, 1DPAMZT, 1PDEAAT, and the ACIS focal plane temperature.
+More specifically, ``acis_thermal_check`` generates backstop load review outputs for checking ACIS temperatures such as 1DEAMZT, 1DPAMZT, 1PDEAAT, the ACIS focal plane temperature, and the HRC CEA model.
 It also generates model validation plots for these temperatures comparing predicted values to telemetry for the previous three weeks.

 Documentation Contents
 ----------------------